 - Cut the 6 Tbs.
 Butter into 18 pieces.

 - Place each butter piece in a muffin cup in 2 muffin tins or cupcake pan.
 Set aside.

 - I love to use my Ninja smoothie blender because it has a lid with a pour spout; however, any blender will do.

-- Put the muffin tins in the oven to melt the butter to sizzling.
+- Put the muffin tins in the oven to melt the butter to sizzle.
 This only takes about 30 seconds or so, so keep an eye on it.

 - Once the butter is sizzling, not just melted, quickly fill each muffin cup halfway with the batter.

 - Bake for 13-15 minutes.
-Here's some pictures of how they look as they cook.
+Here are some pictures of how they look as they cook.

-- The edges should brown and the pancakes should be puffy.
+- The edges should be brown, and the pancakes should be puffy.
 They will deflate upon cooling.

 Recipe FAQs and Expert Tips

-They are a puffy pancake baked in a hot metal or cast iron pan.
-The batter is poured over hot sizzling butter, placed immediately in the oven where they puff up and then fall as they cool.
+They are puffy pancakes baked in a hot metal or cast iron pan.
+The batter is poured over hot sizzling butter and placed immediately in the oven, where it puffs up and then falls as it cools.
 German pancakes are similar to popovers and Yorkshire puddings.
-Yorkshire puddings however are prepared using meat juices and fats and are served with a roasted meat with gravy.
+Yorkshire puddings, however, are prepared using meat juices and fats and are served with roasted meat with gravy.
 Poffertjes are also similar but made with yeast.
-A couple other names they are known by are dutch babies, bismarks, a Dutch puff or large American popovers.
+A couple of other names they are known by are Dutch Babies, bismark, a Dutch puff, or large American popovers.

-They actually are not german.
+They actually are not German.
 So where do they come from?
 The American “German pancakes” originated in the United States.
-Originally called Dutch Babies, they were invented in Seattle, Washington, and the Dutch in the name comes from Dutch as in Pennsylvania Dutch, referring to the German immigrants in the 17th and 18th century.
-The story goes that the name Dutch baby was coined by one of Victor Manca's daughters.
+Originally called Dutch Babies, they were invented in Seattle, Washington, and the Dutch in the name comes from Dutch, as in Pennsylvania Dutch, referring to the German immigrants in the 17th and 18th centuries.
+The story goes that the name Dutch Baby was coined by one of Victor Manca's daughters.
 Manca's Cafe claimed that it owned the trademark for Dutch babies in 1942.

 Serve them with syrups (I have a list of syrups below), vanilla sauce, fresh fruits, or whipped cream.